 Column: ‘Jist a minute,’ I said, confirming my local status

 Editor’s note: Former longtime Daily Globe Editor Ray Crippen died Dec.
 27, 2015.
-We will continue to publish previously run “Isn’t That Something” columns on Saturdays, until further notice, as a tribute to Crippen.
+We will continue to publish previously run “Isn’t That Something” columns on Saturdays, until further notice, as a tribute to Crippen and his knowledge of local and regional history.
 The following column first appeared April 16, 2005.

 WORTHINGTON - Duane Scribner, WHS Class of ’49, had some glowing life experiences.
 At one turn, he was chief aide to Walter Mondale at Washington, D.C.
 The U.S. Senate office building where he worked was a long way from his family home on Sherwood Street.